Anti-Phishing Training (Still) Does Not Work: A Large-Scale Reproduction of Phishing Training Inefficacy Grounded in the NIST Phish Scale: Methodology

 \subsection{Study Design}

-To test the hypotheses, we employed a between-subjects experimental design~\cite{hillmanEvaluatingOrganizationalPhishing2023}.
+Our study design is illustrated in~\cref{fig:MethodOverview}.
+We employed a two-factor between-subjects experimental design~\cite{hillmanEvaluatingOrganizationalPhishing2023}.
 Subjects were randomly assigned to one of three experimental conditions using our organization's training management system.
-Each condition reflected the phishing training they received (\cref{sec:Methods-TrainingModalities}).
-Subjects were recruited (\cref{sec:Methods-Recruitment}), trained, and later received simulated phishing emails (\cref{sec:Methods-PhishingSimulations}).
-We compared subjects' performance in handling these phishing emails between the treatments using several standard metrics (\cref{sec:Methods-Metrics}).
+Each condition reflected the phishing training they received.
+Subjects were randomly selected, trained, and later received simulated phishing emails of varying complexity.
+We quantitatively compared subjects' performance in handling these phishing emails between the treatments.